dustinknopoff/tparse/README.md

 The original used a combination of *Moment.js*, *Chrono.js*, and *Drafts 5* specific wrappers for the *Things 3* URL scheme and callback urls.
 This repository also includes a Python wrapper for *Things 3* and callback urls.

-This is not a direct porting of [@pdavidsonreiler](https://github.com/pdavisonreiber/Public-Drafts-Scripts/tree/master/Things%20Parser)'s parser.
+This is not a direct porting of [@pdavidsonreiler](https://polymaths.blog/2018/04/things-parser-two-point-o-for-drafts-5)'s parser.
 This is in particular due to the nuances of JavaScript that are not possible in Python.
 For this reason, the code is organized as such:

 1. Most importantly, all parsing functionality lives within the `Parser` class.
 It takes care of splitting text into parts and then delegating to `Block` or `Line` types.
 2. `Block` and `Line` types inherit common functionality from the `ParsedItem` class.
 This is particularly helpful in the case of `Block`s due to the *parent* line being separated from it's children architecturally rather than by call.
 3. The conversion to Things elements is separated into it's own class for increased encapsulation and clarity.

+- [thingsJSONCoder.py](things_parser/thingsJSONCoder.py) is the python wrapper for [thingsJSONCoder](https://github.com/culturedcode/ThingsJSONCoder) which is written in Swift.
+- [CallbackURL.py](things_parser/CallbackURL.py) is the python wrapper for [Callback URL](https://github.com/agiletortoise/drafts-documentation/wiki/CallbackURL) which is Draft's JavaScript wrapper for callback urls in Swift.